-As of the Report Release Date, the Company owns additional registered trademarks, such as the Azrieli Town trademark, the Azrieli Sarona trademark, designed trademarks of the Group's senior housing chain - the Palace senior home chain.
-Registered trademarks are valid for 10 years from the date of their registration and can be renewed, per the Company's decision, for additional periods of 10 years each, with no limit, subject to the payment of a renewal fee.
+As of the Report Release Date, the Company owns additional registered trademarks, such as the trademarks of Azrieli Town, Azrieli Sarona, the Spiral Tower, point, designed trademarks of the Group's senior housing chain - the Palace senior home chain.
+Registered trademarks are valid for 10 years from the date of their registration and may be renewed, at the Company's decision, for additional periods of 10 years each, with no limit, subject to the payment of a renewal fee.

-81 This part - "Matters Common to the Group's Activities in all of its Operating Segments" - does not include the data center operations, unless otherwise expressly stated.
+&lt;sup>72 This part - "Matters Common to the Group's Activities in all of its Operating Segments" - does not include the data center operations, unless otherwise expressly stated.